tidyverse/tidyverse.org/content/contribute.md

 Many people asking for help, don't know about reprexes.
 A little education, and some help crafting a [reprex](/help#reprex) can go a long way.
 You might not answer the question, but you'll help someone answer it more easily.

-If you're interested in answering questions, two good places to start are the tidyverse tags on [Twitter](https://twitter.com/search?q=%23tidyverse) and [Stack Overflow](https://stackoverflow.com/questions/tagged/tidyverse?sort=newest).
+If you're interested in answering questions, some good places to start are the [RStudio community site](https://community.rstudio.com/), or the tidyverse tags on [Twitter](https://twitter.com/search?q=%23tidyverse) and [Stack Overflow](https://stackoverflow.com/questions/tagged/tidyverse?sort=newest).
 Just remember that while you might have seen the problem a hundred times before, it's new to the person asking it.
 Be patient, polite, and empathic.

 ## File issues {#issues}